 - Attending a lot of meetings or always being on calls

-Help employees discover where their time is going
+2. Help employees discover where their time is going with a time audit

-This might seem like a simple ask, but it’s easy for employees to feel under-the-gun when asked to track how they spend their time.
-Be clear that this is an exercise to help them thrive and won’t affect their position at all.
+Worse, it’s easy (and understandable) for employees to feel under-the-gun when asked to track their time at work.
+As you go into it, be clear on how this is an exercise to help them and won’t affect their position at all.

 Once you’ve collected enough data, sit down with each team member and ask a few key questions:

-- How well is your time aligned with the work that matters most to you and your role?
+- How well is your time aligned with the work that matters most to you?

 - What gets in the way of spending time on your priorities?